microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

     * Reboot the SUT computer and plug in the OSR USB FX2 board.
     Optionally, you can config Group policy for RDPEGFX AVC444 feature:

-  * To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies can be configured in the Group Policy Editor.
+  * To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies need to be configured in the Group Policy Editor.

     * Open **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.